bitzhouzq/Context-Enhance-via-Fusion/README.md

 HMSD_GF.m ----- an implementation of the HMSD fusion method based on the guided filter (HMSD-GF)

 Ref: 1.
 Zhiqiang Zhou et al. "Fusion of infrared and visible images for night-vision context
             enhancement", Applied Optics, 55(23), 2016
      2. Zhiqiang Zhou et al. "Perceptual fusion of infrared and visible images through a hybrid multi-scale decomposition with Gaussian and bilateral filters, Information Fusion, 30, 2016

-NOTE: The HMSD (Hybrid-MSD) fusion method was formely proposed in Ref [2].
+NOTE: The HMSD (Hybrid-MSD) fusion method was originally proposed in Ref [2].